seppeljordan/nix-prefetch-github/docs/README.rst

 -  Drop nix-build based prefetcher.
 This means that users need to have ``nix-prefetch-git`` and ``nix-prefetch=url`` available in their PATH.
+-  Meta information the program outputs now contains the store path of prefetched repositories.

 v7.1.0
 ------